Efficient Online ML API Selection for Multi-Label Classification Tasks: Conclusion

 \section{Conclusion}

-In this paper, we present \systemnamesecond{}, a generic framework to adaptively select from ML APIs for multi-label classification tasks within a budget constraint.
-We cast the ML API selection problem as an integer linear program, and develop a provably efficient online solver.
-Extensive empirical evaluation using real APIs shows significant cost reduction and accuracy improvements by \systemnamesecond{}.
-To encourage more research on MLaaS, we will also release the dataset used to develop \systemnamesecond{}, consisting of 295,212 samples annotated by commercial multi-label prediction APIs.
+In this paper, we presented \systemnamesecond{}, an algorithmic framework to adaptively select and combine ML APIs for multi-label classification tasks within a budget constraint. \systemnamesecond{} integrates forecasts of API's accuracy with online constrained optimization to create an end-to-end algorithm with strong empirical performance and theoretical guarantees.
+How to efficiently use multi-label APIs is an important problem in practice for the large number of ML users who have chosen to rely on commercial prediction APIs, and has not been studied heavily in the ML literature.
+This work helps MLaaS users improve the overall accuracy and cost of their applications.
+Extensive empirical evaluation using real commercial APIs shows that \systemnamesecond{} significantly improves both cost and accuracy.

+To encourage more research on MLaaS, we also release the dataset used to develop \systemnamesecond{}, consisting of 295,212 samples annotated by commercial multi-label prediction APIs.
+The dataset and our code can be accessed from \url{https://github.com/lchen001/FrugalMCT}.